mretegan/crispy/README.rst

 Using the Package Installers
 ****************************
-The easiest way to install Crispy on Windows and macOS operating systems is to use the installers provided on the project's downloads <http://www.esrf.eu/computing/scientific/crispy/downloads.html>`_ page.
+The easiest way to install Crispy on Windows and macOS operating systems is to use the installers provided on the project's `downloads page <http://www.esrf.eu/computing/scientific/crispy/downloads.html>`_.
 The installers bundle Python, the required dependencies, and Crispy.
 However, because for the moment they are only created when a new release is published, they might lack newly implemented features.

 Using pip
 *********
 Pip is the package manager for Python, and before you can use it to install Crispy, you have to make sure that you have a working Python distribution.
 Never versions of Crispy work only with Python 3.7 or greater.
-On macOS and Windows you can install Python using the `official <https://www.python.org/downloads>`_ installers.
-In particular, for Windows you should install the 64-bit version of Python, and make sure that during the installation you select to add Python to the system's PATH.
+On macOS and Windows, you can install Python using the `official installers <https://www.python.org/downloads>`_.
+In particular, for Windows, you should install the 64-bit version of Python, and make sure that during the installation you select to add Python to the system's PATH.

 Crispy depends on the following Python packages: